scravy/awesome-pattern-matching/README.md

 - 💚 can return values
 - 🖤 very readable when formatted nicely
 - 🖤 not so well suited for larger match actions
-- 🖤 does not work nicely with auto-formatting tools
 - 🖤 slowest of them all

 As the name indicates the "terse" style is terse.
 It is inspired by the `pampy`